abrahamvineel/part-timer/README.md

 <div>
     <h3> Add log times</h3>
-    <p>If the phone runs out of power and the log time does not get recorded, we have provided a option to the user to add the work hours manually</p>
+    <p>If the phone runs out of charging and log time does not get recorded, we have provided a option to the user to add the work hours</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/add_logtimes.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Log work notification</h3>
-    <p>When the user enters their work location a notification is shown to the user with the options; yes or no. We have provided a prompt to the user through which they specify whether they are at this location to work or simply visit.
+    <p>When the user enters work location a notification is shown to the user with options to yes or no. We have provided prompt to the user through wich they can select if they are there to work or on any other business.
 If the user clicks on 'no' the time does not get logged.</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/log_work_notification.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Left work notification</h3>
-    <p>The user is alerted with a notification that they have left the work location.</p>
+    <p>The user is alerted with a notification that they leave the work location.</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/left_work_notification.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Log list</h3>
-   <p> List of all work hours is shown so the user can go through them and manually edit or delete and of them if they are incorrectly logged</p>
+   <p> List of all work hours are shown where the user can go through them and manually edit or delete if any of them is incorrectly logged</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/log_list.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Checkin greater than checkout</h3>
-   <p> A pop up message is shown when the user enters a checkin time greater than the checkout time (error handling)</p>
+   <p> A pop up message is shown when the user enters checkin time greater than checkout time</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/msg_wrong_log_times.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Checkout less than checkin</h3>
-    <p>A message is shown when the user enters a checkout time lesser than checkin time (error handling)</p>
+    <p>A message is shown when the user enters checkout time lesser than checkin time</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/checkout_less_than_checkin.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Checkin should not be equal to checkout</h3>
-    <p>A message is shown when the user enters a checkin time equal to checkout time</p>
+    <p>A message is shown when the user enters checkin time equal to checkout time</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/checkin_checkout_not_equal.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Payment notification</h3>
-    <p>A popup message is shown saying that taxes are not included in the pay calculation</p>
+    <p>A pop message is shown saying that taxes are not included in the pay calculation</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/payment_notification.jpeg" width = 300 height = 500>
 </div>

 <div>
     <h3>Data already exists</h3>
-    <p>A message is shown when the user tries to enter a checkin and checkout time combination that is already present.</p>
+    <p>A message is shown to the user when the user tries to enter checkin and checkout times that are already present.</p>
 <img src = "https://github.com/albrink92/part-timer/blob/master/design_resources/data_already_exists_msg.jpeg" width = 300 height = 500>
 </div>

 ## Testing methodologies

 ### Functionality Testing
 Simulated GPS changes successfully triggered work-hour logging.
 Added checkin and checkout times, which successfully result in generating work-hour stats in the Stats Page.
+Functionally checkin time has to be lesser than checkout time, we have tested the functionality and handled the errors accordingly.
+The functionalities pay per hour and 24 hour time format have been tested.

 ### Performance Testing
 Moved from Android location manager class to Google’s Geofence API to increase battery efficiency and GPS accuracy.
 A performance drop occurred when querying the Room database, so we implemented asynchronous database querying.